Dantevg/WebStats/README.md

 ## [Getting started](https://github.com/Dantevg/WebStats/wiki/Getting-Started)
 To use WebStats, you need:
 - A Spigot Minecraft server
-- A web server (note: the plugin will not work over https, so make sure the webpage isn't served over https either)
+- (optional) A web server (note: the plugin will not work over https, so make sure the webpage isn't served over https either)

 See [the wiki](https://github.com/Dantevg/WebStats/wiki/Getting-Started) for installation instructions.